Dzifa Bampoh

 Dzifa Gbeho Bampoh also known in media circles as Dzifa Bampoh is a Ghanaian journalist, communications and media personality.
-Dzifa is currently the senior editor at 3Fm and TV3.
-She spent 12 years as a broadcast journalists at the Multimedia Group Limited (Joy FM) before leaving to head Tullow Ghana as communications and investor relations manager in 2017.
+Dzifa is currently the Manager, Corporate Communications for the Ghana Grid Company LTD (GRIDCo) the "Operator" of Ghana’s National Interconnected Transmission System (NITS) where in addition to her communications portfolio, she is in charge of the company’s Brand, CSR and Corporate Communications.

+Dzifa worked in three of Ghana’s media houses, Head of News at 3Fm and TV3, Editor and Broadcast Journalist at the Multimedia Group Limited Joy FM and the Ghana Broadcasting Corporation (GBC) where she used the name Dzifa Gbeho at GTV (Ghana), Uniiq FM, and the defunct GAR.

 Early life and education

 Dzifa started her basic education in Nigeria attending Fountain School, Surulere, Lagos State from 1980 to 1987 with two years of secondary school at Federal Government Girls' College, Abuloma, Port Harcourt, Rivers State Nigeria.
 She then proceeded to Achimota School from 1989 to 1995 for O’ and A’ Level education.

 Dzifa then proceeded to the University of Ghana in 1997 for a Bachelor of Arts Degree in English & History and then a Master of Arts in communication in 2006.
 She has also been trained with the DW Akademie in Bonn, Germany (September–November 2006) & Reuters (Nairobi, 2004).